Salvia misella

 Salvia misella (River Sage)

-River sage, Florida Keys sage, and Southern river sage.
+Some of its common names include river sage, Florida Keys sage, and southern river sage.

 It is in the Laminaceae, or mint, family.